SMR76/smr-wp-plugin/README.md

 - Register fields that are configurable (Hardcoded).
 - On the right-bottom of the web page, there is a custom sticky button.
 - Page of options
-- Ajax contact form and list on settings menu.
+- Ajax contact form and list on the settings menu.

 ## How to use
 - clone repository into plugins directory.<br>